netlify/edge-functions-examples/pages/set-request-header/README.md

 # Set custom HTTP request headers with Netlify Edge Functions

-Use an Edge Function to add HTTP headers to any HTTP request at the edge
+Use an Edge Function to add HTTP headers to any HTTP request at The Edge.

 ## Code example